 and broke out in tears when friends would mention her late husband who died just a few weeks before.

 2. Relating to being unable to resist illness, debility, or physical failure because of physical or psychological weakness: There are some vulnerable

-people to influenza because they have not been inoculated for the disease.
+people in danger of getting the influenza because they have not yet been inoculated for the disease.

 3. Open to censure or criticism; assailable: Hank's sister has always been vulnerable

-4. When it is possible that the military can be exposed to an attack or possible damage: While he was in the army, even though James and his fellow soldiers were in a vulnerable
+4. Capable of being exposed to a military attack or possible damage: While James was in the army and he and his fellow soldiers were in a vulnerable

-situation, they were able to survive an attack by enemy forces.
+position, they were able to survive an onslaught by enemy forces.